ZakiNahhas/RentXProject/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zakinahhas&label=Profile%20views&color=0e75b6&style=flat" alt="zakinahhas" /> </p>

 <h3 align="left">Motivation:</h3>
 <p align="left">Almost all of us have been through the hardships of living alone, without our parents.
-We wanted to help with one of these hardships, by creating RentX!
+We wanted to help with one of these hardships, by creating RentX‼️
 </p>

 <h3 align="left">Why?</h3>